 We tend to ask the first kind of question – the one we can measure in more concrete terms.

-But when we ask ourselves the great question of Theophan the Recluse, “Am I doing God’s will better than before?” we would be more on task to concern ourselves with the qualities of being on which, according to II Peter, our productivity and effectiveness depend.
+But when we ask ourselves the great question of Theophan the Recluse, “Am I doing God’s will better than before?” we would be more on task to concern ourselves with the qualities of being on which, according to II Peter, all our productivity and effectiveness depend.